Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For librarians and media collections specialists, all seven sources had data, though AI exposure showed a split: Anthropic and Microsoft rated it high, while our AI Resilience Model and Will Robots Take My Job rated it medium, landing confidence at medium-high.
-Weak wage signals pulled the economic score down, keeping this role at "Somewhat Resilient."
+For librarians and media collections specialists, all seven sources had data, though AI exposure showed some split: Anthropic and Microsoft rated it high while AI Resilience Model and Will Robots Take My Job landed at medium, pushing confidence to medium-high.
+Weak wage signals dragged economic opportunity to low, leaving the role "Somewhat Resilient."

 AI Resilience Report forLibrarians and Media Collections Specialists